 - PUBLIC OFFICE: The Public Office in the Historic Courthouse is open Monday to Friday, 8:30 a.m. to 5:00 p.m. to accept filings, provide access to court records, and assist you.

-- EMERGENCY FILINGS: Emergency Filings intended for the Court of Appeals may be submitted by email to: emergencyfilings [at] dcappeals.gov and efilehelp [at] dcappeals.gov or hand delivered by self-represented parties.
+- EMERGENCY FILINGS: Emergency Filings intended for the Court of Appeals may be submitted by email to: emergencyfilings [at] dcappeals.gov (emergencyfilings[at]dcappeals[dot]gov) and efilehelp [at] dcappeals.gov (efilehelp[at]dcappeals[dot]gov) or hand delivered by self-represented parties.
 Please continue to follow the procedures outlined in this court’s rules, which are available on our website.
 In addition, attach to such filing the relevant order and indicate whether any deadline (statutory or otherwise) applies.
 Please include the appeal number, Superior Court case number, and the names and contact information (i.e., cell phone, home or business number, email address, etc.) for all counsel and parties.
-For filings intended for other courts, such as the Superior Court, please see https://dccourts.gov/coronavirus, or the U.S. District Court, please see https://www.dcd.uscourts.gov.
+For filings intended for other courts, such as the Superior Court, please see the Superior Court eFiling website, or the U.S. District Court, please see https://www.dcd.uscourts.gov.

 - ELECTRONIC AND IN-PERSON FILING: The court continues to receive and consider all eFiled documents and documents emailed or hand-delivered by self-represented parties (parties who do not have counsel) who do not have an electronic filing (“eFiling”) account (see details below).
 Although the public counter is open, eFiling is strongly encouraged.
 The court has suspended the requirement for filing paper copies of electronically filed documents.
 See Electronic Filing and Service (“ESF”) Procedure 8.
 See also DCCA Administrative Order 1-18.

-- FILINGS TO OPEN NEW CASES (other than Notices of Appeal): Parties filing case-initiating pleadings in this court (i.e., petitions for review of administrative agency decisions, writs of mandamus and prohibition, other extraordinary writs, and applications for allowance of appeal) may email their filings to efilehelp [at] dcappeals.gov, mail their filings, or hand-deliver them to the Public Office or the security desk as described above.
-Parties who mail or hand-deliver case-initiating pleadings must include the filing fee or a Motion for Waiver of Prepayment of Court Fees and Costs.
-Parties who email a case-initiating pleading must include a Motion for Waiver of Prepayment of Court Fees and Costs or promptly submit the filing fee.
+- FILINGS TO OPEN NEW CASES (other than Notices of Appeal): Parties filing case-initiating pleadings in this court (i.e., petitions for review of administrative agency decisions, writs of mandamus and prohibition, other extraordinary writs, and applications for allowance of appeal) may email their filings to efilehelp [at] dcappeals.gov (efilehelp[at]dcappeals[dot]gov), mail their filings, or hand-deliver them to the Public Office or the security desk as described above.
+Parties who mail or hand-deliver case-initiating pleadings must include the filing fee or a Court of Appeals Fee Waiver Form.
+Parties who email a case-initiating pleading must include a Court of Appeals Fee Waiver Form or promptly submit the filing fee.

 - NO PAPER COPIES: For any filings that are mailed or hand-delivered, the court has, pursuant to the May 21, 2020, order, temporarily suspended the requirement that a party provide any additional paper copies that may be required under the applicable court rules.